Zoe Arancini

-Zoe Arancini (born 14 July 1991) is an Australian club water polo player who plays driver, counter-attacker, or outside shooter.
-Several of her family members have represented her country in water polo.
+Zoe Elise Arancini (born 14 July 1991) is an Australian water polo player who plays driver, counter-attacker, or outside shooter.
 She plays club water polo in the National Water Polo League for the Fremantle Marlins, where she has won the league championship in 2005, 2007 and 2008 and is coached by her mother.
-She has represented the country as a member of the Australia women's national water polo team on the junior and senior level, with over eighty appearances for national team between the two levels.
-She has earned a gold medal at the 2011 Canada Cup, silver medals at the 2010 FINA World League Super Finals and 2010 FINA World Cup, and bronze medals at the 2009 FINA World League Super Finals and 2011 FINA Junior World Championships.
-She has been included on the roster to represent the country at the 2012 Summer Olympics.
+Arancini has represented the country as a member of the Australia women's national water polo team on the junior and senior level, with over eighty appearances for national team between the two levels.
+She won a gold medal at the 2011 Canada Cup, silver medals at the 2010 FINA World League Super Finals and 2010 FINA World Cup, and bronze medals at the 2009 FINA World League Super Finals and 2011 FINA Junior World Championships.
+Arancini represented Australia at the 2016 and 2020 Summer Olympics.
+She was part of the Australian women's water polo team that finished in second place at the 2024 Summer Olympics.

-Personal
+Personal life

 Arancini was born on 14 July 1991 in Perth, Western Australia.

 She attended Kent Street Senior High School.
 She attends Curtin University where she is working on a degree in Agriculture and Environment majoring in Coastal Zone Management.
 She lives in East Victoria Park, Western Australia.
 She is 170 cm tall, weighs 70 kg and is right-handed.

 Several of Arancini's family members have represented Australia in water polo on the international level including her mother, Wendy Meloncelli, her father Peter Arancini and her aunt Megan Meloncelli.
 Her parents involvement were one of the reasons she chose to compete in water polo, alongside the fact she found the sport more interesting to play than swimming.

-Water polo
+Water polo career

 Arancini plays driver, counter-attacker, or outside shooter, and has held a water polo scholarship from the Western Australian Institute of Sport and the Australian Institute of Sport.
 She plays club water polo for the Melville, Western Australia team in the Premier League.
 In 2009, she played for them in a match against City Beach and scored three goals where her team won 9–8.
 She is a member of the Fremantle Marlins of the National Water Polo League from 2005 to the present.
 In her first season in the league, she scored 7 goals.
 During the 2007 and 2008 season, she scored 42 and 32 goals respectively.
 In the 2009 and 2010 seasons, she scored 64 goals and followed this up with 66 in the 2011 season.
 As of April 2012 she has scored 63 goals in the season.
 Her mother is her coach on the Marlins.
 Between the junior and senior sides, she has represented Australia in over eighty games.
 Her club won the league championships in 2005, 2007 and 2008.